rubygarage/shopapp-shopify-android/README.md

 # Shopify Provider for ShopApp Android

-Shopify provider for [ShopApp for Android] (https://github.com/rubygarage/shopapp-android).
+Shopify provider for [ShopApp Android](https://github.com/rubygarage/shopapp-android).
 ShopApp is an application that turns a Shopify-based store into a mobile app.
 ShopApp syncs with Shopify store and transfers a product catalog and user data to a mobile app.
 The app provides features like customizable push notifications, promo codes, and convenient payments with popular digital wallets like Android Pay.